ytang913/Login-Registration/README.md

 server.js is created for the backend server and also connected to Mongoose

-When a user enters in their information a POST request is sent to the backend and router.post will handle it.
+When a user enters in their information, a POST request is sent to the backend and router.post will handle it.
 The Post request will also create a new schema

 LoginModels.js is created for the schema and Mongoose is housed here and within it there are five fields Full Name, Username, Email, password, and Date.